How to Use Primer Coats for Getting High-Quality Vacuum Metallized Coatings

 It’s the go-to method when you want your product to shine—literally—while still being practical and affordable to manufacture.

-The Advantages of Vacuum Metalising Over Traditional Chrome Plating
+Advantages of Vacuum Metalising Over Traditional Chrome Plating

 While chrome plating involves dipping parts into toxic chemicals like hexavalent chromium, vacuum metalising is cleaner, safer, and more versatile.
 Let’s compare:

-Cost High Moderate
+Cost

-Weight Heavy Lightweight
+Weight

-Environmental impact Toxic Waste Eco-friendlier
+Environmental impact

 In short, vacuum metalising gives you all the shine, none of the mess.

-How Rustagi Polymers Delivers Premium Metal Plastic Coating Solutions
+How Rustagi Polymers Delivers Premium Metal Plastic Coating Solutions?

 At Rustagi Polymers, we’ve been helping brands in automotive, electronics, and lifestyle industries bring high-end aesthetics to mass-produced plastic components.
 Our metal plastic coating services go beyond just appearance—they’re engineered for performance, durability, and cost-efficiency.
 Here’s what sets us apart: